adriens/katacoda-glia-labs/devops-tools/katacoda-cli/step4.md

 `tree`{{execute}}

+... and to the index file that references your scenario structure `first-scenario/index.json`{{open}}

-One remarkable things : everything is at the same level in the directory.
+**One remarkable thing : everything is at the same level in the directory.**

 We'd rather get a hierarchical strtucture of the code instead of this messy situation.